tidy-finance/website/docs/33_value_and_bivariate.md

 ## Data preparation

 First, we load the necessary data from our `SQLite`-database introduced in Chapters 2-4.
 We conduct portfolio sorts based on the CRSP sample but keep only the necessary columns in our memory.
-We use the same data sources for firm size as in the previous chapter.\index{Data!CRSP}\index{Data!Fama-French factors}
+We use the same data sources for firm size as in Chapter 8.\index{Data!CRSP}\index{Data!Fama-French factors}

 ```r